- Sports and Recreation

 Don't worry, you'll still be able to execute tricks, stunts and figures in the sky, even at low speeds.
 The frame is made from carbon, and the sail is constructed from Icarex polyester.
 It's strong and extremely light.
 The 130lb line will give you confidence even with a strong pull.

-Prism Quantum Pro: An advanced stunt kite, precise and trick-friendly
+5. Prism E3: An advanced stunt kite, precise and trick-friendly

-So what makes the Quantum Pro stand out against the lower priced competition?
+So what makes the stand out against the lower priced competition?
 The adjustability is the key.
 It comes equipped with a micro-adjustable counterweight system that allows you to fine tune your balance and wing loading in different speeds.
+E3

-These weights let you change the way the entire thing flies.
-You can decrease or increase the pull, make the kite more trickable, or increase the control and precision as needed.
+These weights let you change the way the entire thing flies, and combining them with the adjustable standoffs, you can decrease or increase the pull, make the kite more trickable, or increase the control and precision as needed.

 It's built on a graphite frame (coated with SkyShark), and the sail material is ripstop and mylar.
 Light and durable.
 It also ships with a travel case.